Home > Quotes > Sherlock > Series One > The Blind Banker > The Blind Banker

 Watson: Sherlock, what are you—

-Holmes: Shh!
+Sherlock: Shh!
 John, concentrate!
 I need you to concentrate.
 Close your eyes.

 Watson: What?
 Why?
 Why?
 What are you doing?

-Holmes: I need you to maximize your visual memory.
+Sherlock: I need you to maximize your visual memory.
 Try to picture what you saw.
 Can you picture it?

 Watson: Yeah.

-Holmes: Can you remember it?
+Sherlock: Can you remember it?

 Watson: Yes.
 Definitely.

-Holmes: Can you remember the pattern?
+Sherlock: Can you remember the pattern?

 Watson: Yes!

-Holmes: How much can you remember it?
+Sherlock: How much can you remember it?

 Watson: Well don't worry.

-Holmes: Because the average human memory on visual matters is only 62 percent accurate.
+Sherlock: Because the average human memory on visual matters is only 62 percent accurate.

 Watson: Yeah well don't worry, I remember all of it.

-Watson: Yeah, well at least I would if I can get to my pockets.
+Watson: Yeah well at least I would if I can get to my pockets.
 I took a photograph.

-Holmes: Tell me more about those teapots.
+Sherlock: Tell me more about those teapots.

-Holmes: Yesterday only one of those pots was shining.
+Sherlock: Yesterday only one of those pots was shining.
 Now there are two.

-Holmes: I'd stick with the pasta.
-Wouldn't be doing roast pork.
-Not if you're slicing up cadavers.
+Sherlock: I suppose [it’s never going to trouble] Egon Ronay, is it?
+I’d stick with the pasta.
+Wouldn’t be doing roast pork.
+Not if you’re slicing up cadavers.

 Molly: What are you having?